Sajid Javid

-Sir Sajid Javid (/'sædʒɪd 'dʒævɪd/; born 5 December 1969) is a British former politician who served as Secretary of State for Health and Social Care from June 2021 to July 2022, having previously served as Home Secretary from 2018 to 2019 and Chancellor of the Exchequer from 2019 to 2020.
+Sir Sajid Javid (Note: /'sædʒɪd 'dʒævɪd/) (born 5 December 1969) is a British former politician who served as Secretary of State for Health and Social Care from June 2021 to July 2022, having previously served as Home Secretary from 2018 to 2019 and Chancellor of the Exchequer from 2019 to 2020.
 A member of the Conservative Party, he was Member of Parliament for Bromsgrove between 2010 and 2024.

-Born in Rochdale into a Pakistani family, Javid was raised largely in Bristol.
+Born in Rochdale into a Pakistani family, Javid was brought up largely in Bristol.
 He studied Economics and Politics at the University of Exeter, where he joined the Conservative Party.
 Working in banking, he rose to become a managing director at Deutsche Bank.
 He was elected to the House of Commons in May 2010.
 Under the coalition government of David Cameron he was a Junior Treasury Minister before being promoted to Cameron's Cabinet as Culture Secretary, following Maria Miller's resignation.
 Following the 2015 general election, Cameron promoted Javid to Business Secretary.

 Javid was a prominent supporter of the unsuccessful Britain Stronger in Europe campaign for the UK to remain in the European Union.
 Following the 2016 referendum vote to leave the European Union, he went on to serve under Cameron's successor Prime Minister Theresa May, as Communities Secretary from 2016 to 2018.
 When Amber Rudd resigned as a result of the Windrush scandal in 2018, Javid was appointed as her successor as Home Secretary, becoming the first British Asian and first Muslim to hold one of the Great Offices of State.
 Following May's resignation, Javid stood for election as Leader of the Conservative Party in the 2019 leadership contest, finishing in fourth place.
 The successful candidate, Boris Johnson, appointed him Chancellor of the Exchequer in his first Cabinet.
 Javid resigned as Chancellor during the February 2020 cabinet reshuffle after refusing a demand from Johnson and his chief adviser Dominic Cummings that he dismiss his advisers, and was succeeded by Rishi Sunak.